 The homologous recombination (HR) efficiency between exogenous DNA and a target genome is very low using the standard CRISPR/ Cas9 technology.
 To improve HR efficiency, BIOCYTOGEN developed an Extreme Genome Editing (EGE™) System which increases the HR rate 10-20 fold over standard CRISPR/Cas9 technology.
-This makes gene editing with the EGE™ system fast and convenient.
+This makes gene editing with the EGE™ system faster and more convenient.
 EGE™ can accurately edit DNA sequences at almost any genomic locus, and is ideal for the generation of a variety of mouse genetic models.

 |High Speed||The F0 generation positive mouse can be obtained in two months at the earliest, while the F1 generation can be obtained in five months|